 Henry, archdeacon of Huntingdon (c.1080-1160), Chronicle: Stephen’s reign

-HOMEWORK Assignment 5, DUE IN CLASS ON THURSDAY:
+HOMEWORK Assignments 5 and 6, DUE IN CANVAS ON THURSDAY:

-Write down your name, topic, 3 secondary sources and two primary sources from Homework Assignment 4 (with any corrections as necessary), with your five sources alphabetized and listed in correct Bibliography format according to the Chicago Manual of Style.
+Assignment 6: On a separate page, compile a Bibliography, listing your 3 secondary sources and two primary sources from Homework Assignment 4 (with any corrections or additions as necessary), alphabetized and listed in correct Bibliography format according to the Chicago Manual of Style.
 See the end of this syllabus for instructions on using Chicago-style documentation format.

 Bennett, pp. 251-258 (England)